alinnman/celestial-navigation/maths/sphere-proof.1.md

-Starting from raw observational data without assumptions about either Earth's geometry or stellar distances, we demonstrate that the observed relationship between geographic separation and celestial altitude differences uniquely determines both parameters.
+Starting from raw observational data without assumptions about either Earth's geometry or stellar distances, we demonstrate that the observed relationship between geographic separation and celestial altitude differences uniquely determine both parameters.
 We show that only the specific combination of spherical Earth geometry with distant celestial objects can account for the universal observational constant of 111.1 km/degree.

-Before going through this text you may look up a [description of the fundamental axioms](axioms.md) you need to observe and agree on.
+Before going through this text, you may look up a [description of the fundamental axioms](axioms.md) you need to observe and agree on.

 ## Part I: The Two-Parameter Problem